Standing in the supermarket queue staring at the floor,

 One in, one out, no longer synonymous with a pub or club,

-But just the way we need to behave if we want to buy some grub.
+But just the way we must behave if we want to buy some grub.

 A line typical of airport security without the exciting destination,